aquariophilie/axolotl/docs/2021-09-02-brain-storming-story.md

 ### On 09/02/2021 we decided the following task

-- Create bottle traceability through QR-Code.
+- Create bottle :champagne: traceability through QR-Code.